6 Life hacks to increase your concentration

 3) High intensity exercise

-All exercise is good exercise, but for improved concentration, go high intensity!
+All exercise is good exercise, but for improved concentration, get intense!

 There’s a lot of scientific evidence pointing us toward the brain boosting powers of high intensity exercise over low intensity dawdling.

-Harvard Medical School undertook some research, centred around concentration and memory, on two groups of people who were tasked with either regular low intensity or higher intensity exercise over three months.
+Harvard Medical School undertook some research, centred around concentration and memory.
+They studied two groups of people who were tasked with either regular low intensity or higher intensity exercise over three months.

 “The researchers found that the people who continued to perform at the moderate-intensity level had higher brain test scores at the end compared with those who stayed at the lower intensity for the three months.”Harvard Medical School